post detail page top

 By:

-Natural smoke and heat exhaust systems improve the indoor safety condition in case of fire inside a building.
+Natural smoke and heat exhaust systems improve indoor safety conditions in case of fire inside a building.

 Main Risks During Fire

-In the event of fire inside of a building, smoke and hot gases rise up in the building, creating a layer of dangerous gases under the ceiling, which fill up the room in a very short time.
+In the event of a fire inside a building, smoke and hot gases rise up in the building, creating a layer of dangerous gases under the ceiling, which fills up the room in a very short time.

 The smoke precludes the visibility of the emergency exit or impedes the prompt intervention of the firemen.
-Due to the toxic substance of the smoke, the 90% of fire victims die due to smoke inhalation.
-The second critical risk is the flashover caused by the very high temperature inside the building that could generate explosion or big damages to the building structures, with the consequent collapse.
+Due to the toxic substance of the smoke, 90% of fire victims die due to smoke inhalation.
+The second critical risk is the flashover caused by the very high temperature inside the building that could generate an explosion or big damage to the building structures, with the consequent collapse.

 Why Use Smoke Ventilation?

-For avoiding the above dangerous events and keeping escape routes clear for longer, and also to ensure that the fire service can quickly and safely locate and extinguish a fire, a natural smoke and heat exhaust systems (NSHEV) must be integrated in the fire protection concept.
+To avoid the above dangerous events and keep escape routes clear for longer, and also to ensure that the fire service can quickly and safely locate and extinguish a fire, a natural smoke and heat exhaust system (NSHEV) must be integrated into the fire protection concept.

-The NSHEV consist in a system of automatic opening windows installed in the upper sections of the façade or on the roof for letting the building free from smoke and heat.
+The NSHEV consist of a system of automatic opening windows installed in the upper sections of the façade or on the roof to keep the building free from smoke and heat.
 Ventilation openings in the lower area increase the thermal uplift, generating a “chimney effect”.

 Nshev Definition

-NSHEV systems can be divided in two main categories:
+NSHEV systems can be divided into two main categories:

 • Façade Exhaust System (vertical façade).

 • Roof Exhaust System.
-The NSHEV consist in an electrical drive installed and operating on vertical or horizontal window design and developed for resisting to very high heat (up to 300°C) and reliability (up to 10,000 cycles) tests.
+The NSHEV consists of an electrical drive installed and operating on vertical or horizontal window design and developed for resisting very high heat (up to 300°C) and reliability (up to 10,000 cycles) tests.

-Summarizing, the following benefits can be achieved installing a NSHEV system:
+In summary, the following benefits can be achieved by installing an NSHEV system:

 • People protection against smoke inhalation.